 Why possums are a problem

 Possums are a pest in New Zealand.
-They eat the native bush and destroy ecosystems.
+They eat the native trees, birds and invertebrates, and destroy ecosystems.
 They can also spread, which has a huge financial impact on the dairy and beef industries.

 Current methods of control

 Possums are currently controlled through trapping and poisoning (using mainly 1080).
 These methods are very costly and in the case of poisoning, not specific to possums.

 What is biological control?